 Accommodation at Hotel Narsarsuaq.
 Twin/double room with private facilities.

 We reserve the morning for the most famous hike in south Greenland, the Flower Valley.
 A spectacular hike with sights of the Kiattut glacier.
 You will enjoy the spectacular view of this valley formed due to the retreat and the consequent glacial sedimentation with plenty of flowers.

 Transfer from Narsarsuaq to Qaqortoq through the complex system of fjords and among numerous icebergs, admiring the beauty of their vertical ice walls.

-A guided City Tour in Qaqortoq, the South Greenland capital, was founded in 1775, and nowadays has almost 3.230 inhabitants.
+A guided City Tour in Qaqortoq.
+The capital of South Greenland was founded in 1775 and nowadays has more than 3.000 inhabitants.
 It’s described as the most charming and attractive town in all Greenland.

 Accommodation at Hotel Qaqortoq.
 Double room with private facilities.

 Time to take a stroll around the city, while you enjoy the beauty of its colourful buildings and the awe-inspiring landscapes.
 Explore on your own the museum, the fur shops, the traditional kayak club, the church or the only fountain in the country.